Why kenya

 5. Exploration of petroleum deposits in other potential regions of the country

-Tourism: Investors find this helpful yet not exploited sector to invest in to be profitable.
+Investors find this helpful yet not exploited sector to invest in to be profitable.
 It is one of the leading foreign exchange earner of Kenya.
 It is fast growing sector.
 Investors can take advantage of Kenya is gifted with unique and vast combination of tourist attractions such as beautiful coastal beaches, coral reefs, caves and river deltas, abundant wildlife, national parks and game reserves.
 It has good climate, beautiful geographical landscapes, savannah grasslands, forests, salt and fresh water lakes.
 It also includes hot springs, mountains, botany and zoology, world heritage sites, and rich cultural history.
 Investors will find it highly profitable to venture with the country.

-Potentiality of business in Kenya:
+Potentiality of business in Kenya

 Kenya and the wider East African region offer a huge amount of potential which is why the organisers of INDO AFRICA B2B TRADE IIAMSTX 2020 decided to run such a large scale event.
 There are so many different events around the world but below are a few facts about Kenya and the region to help show you what a great opportunity there is for companies to enter, develop and grow in the region: